gebhardm/flmdisplay/README.md

 ## Foundation

 The following steps are based on a fresh installation of Raspbian/Debian on a [Raspberry Pi](http://www.raspberrypi.org/downloads).
-I chose the Jessie lite variant; it should also work with an equivalent, Debian-based PC installation.
+I chose the Jessie lite variant; it should also work with an equivalent, Debian-based PC installation or on a Macintosh.
+In brief, for the Jessie lite variant you have to additionally install following packages:

+    sudo apt-get install libavahi-compat-libdnssd-dev git sqlite3 node

+Note that for node(.js) you have to get the link to the corresponding Adafruit package first; see for more details in the following or jump to the [actual script install](#getting-the-script-and-starting-it) directly.

 ## Installing the database